majiawe/CIL-for-video-action-recognition/README.md

-## Class Incremental Learning For Video Action Recognition
+## Class Incremental Learning For Video Action Classification
 ### Introduction
 This paper presents a CIL method for video action classification.
 This method uses CNN to extract features for each frame, and combines